 3 Main Traditions of the day of the Baptism of the Lord

-- So it was said that he who keeps vigil on Christmas Eve and is lucky enough to see the heavens open will receive whatever he asks for from God.
-Also, on Epiphany, stables and animals were smoked to ward off evil spirits, fires were lit in the fields, and noisy carol singing was performed.
+- So it was said that he who keeps vigil on Christmas Eve and is lucky enough to see the heavens open would receive whatever he asks for from God.
+Also, on Epiphany, stables, and animals were smoked to ward off evil spirits, fires were lit in the fields, and noisy carol singing was performed.
 All this was done to cleanse and ward off evil.

 - Tradition now required eating pork meat, boiled wheat, and drinking red wine.
 So it was also believed that the rain at Epiphany heralded a long winter, and the excellent weather heralded a summer to match.
 If there is a thunderstorm, it is a sign that there will be fruit in the dishes, and if water flows from the eaves, good wine will be made.

 - The Great Holy Water distributed after the Epiphany service in churches was and still is kept with sanctity, being a cure for illnesses, but also for times when housewives believe that the family or the household has received unclean ‘works.’
-Strange as it may seem, the queue for holy water has its roots in folk beliefs.
+Strange as it may seem, the holy water queue has roots in folk beliefs.

 Read also: Questions about Jesus’ baptism.